FledPaul/intan/README.md

 Each donation will be distributed among contributors.

 ## License
-Distributed under the GNU License.
+Distributed under the MIT License.
 See `LICENSE.txt` for more information.